Meera Ka Mohan: Plot

 Again time betrays Preeti and she is pursued by villains, Shakti Raj and Dileep on a terrorism filled night when there is a curfew in the city, and she has to stay in Ravi's house for the night.
 One of the villains, Shakti Raj is murdered on the same night, and the blame falls on Ravi as he had challenged them to a fight at the local club, to threaten them into leaving the pursuit of Preeti.
-On the police search of his house, one of Preeti's earrings is found in his room.
+During the police search of his house, one of Preeti's earrings is found in his room.
 The case is heard in Judge Rai Bahadur Devi Prasad's court, and despite the fact that Preeti risks her reputation being tarnished, she tells the court that she was with Ravi on the night of the curfew and murder and shows the court the other earring, absolving Ravi of all charges.
-Vijay holds her in contempt now and asks her for divorce, even though he is informed that Preeti is pregnant with his child.
+Vijay holds her in contempt now and asks her for a divorce, even though he is informed that Preeti is pregnant with his child.
 Master Prem Shankar is unable to bear this onslaught on his daughter and suffers a heart attack and dies.

 The story revolves around the various ethical issues on the Indian matrimonial platform, and is inherently filled with symbolism.
 It is worth watching for the role played by Ravi in the life of Preeti and the judgments of Vijay, unlike his father.